reductive-group/reductive-group.github.io/_posts/2026-04-30-Adapting-rook-script.md

 ## Cot-caught merger

-I have a very complete cot-caught merger.
+I have a very complete cot-caught merger, meaning I pronounce the words “cot\|kaat” and “caught\|kaat” identically.
 To represent the vowel sound in “cot” distinctly from that in “caught”, at least one additional vowel is necessary.
 To help with this, I have designed a letter “o”, not used in official rook script, which looks like “ou” with one fewer stroke.
 See the bottom of the page on [the alphabet]({% post_url 2026-02-24-Alphabet %}) for the design.

-The “caught” vowel is typically /ɔ/, while the “cot” vowel is typically /ɑ/.
+For most people who pronounce the words differently, the “caught” vowel is typically /ɔ/, while the “cot” vowel is typically /ɑ/.
 It is thus recommended to use “o” for “caught\|\*kot” and “aa” for “cot\|kaat”.
-There is some inconsistency in which other words have the “caught” vowel, with some people even using it far more frequently than the “cot” vowel.
-There is also inconsistency between speakers about whether /ɔ/ is checked or unchecked.
+There is some inconsistency between speakers in which other words have the “caught” vowel, with some people even using it far more frequently than the “cot” vowel.

 ## Weak vowel merger